myrestop/myflow-plugin-guide/getting_started.md

 > Learn more about these fields, see [Action Result](appendix/action_result.md).

-## Writing The Plugin Configuration File
+## Writing Plugin Configuration File

-In this step, you should create a plugin configuration file that named `plugin-spec.yml` (note: **the configuration file name is fixed, you can't customize it**), then enter the following content into it.
+In this step, you should create a plugin configuration file that named `plugin-spec.yml` (note: **the configuration file name is fixed, you can't customize it**), then input the following content into it.

 [plugin-spec.yml](hello-runflow/plugin-spec.yml ':include :type=code')